 - Refuses to cooperate with efforts deemed necessary by the associate dean of students or his or her designee (the "associate dean") to determine whether the student's behavior falls within one or more of the criteria listed above.

-The associate dean will notify the student that a separation for medical reasons is under consideration and arrange for a conference with the student.
-In addition, the associate dean may require that the student undergo an evaluation by an appropriate licensed health care practitioner of the student’s choosing within a time period specified by the associate dean .
+The vice president for student development or the dean of students will appoint a designee who will notify the student that a separation for medical reasons is under consideration and arrange for a conference with the student.
+In addition, the designee may require that the student undergo an evaluation by an appropriate licensed health care practitioner of the student’s choosing within a time period specified by the designee.
+The results of this evaluation, along with any recommendations, will be forwarded to the dean of students’ office.
 The results of this evaluation, along with any recommendations, will be forwarded to the associate dean.
 Any such recommendations are not binding on the University.